 - Benefits Card: If you have a debit card associated with your account, you can swipe it at the point of sale for instant access to funds for eligible items or services.
 Likewise, if you are paying an invoice, you can enter the card number to utilize funds directly from your account.

 - Claim submission: You can submit a claim for reimbursement if you have paid out-of-pocket for an eligible expense.
 Additionally, if you do not have a debit card associated with your account, funds can be accessed by submitting a claim.
-Claims are processed daily and can be submitted any of the following ways: (1) BRiWeb participant site, (2) BRiMobile app, or (3) mailing or faxing the appropriate claim form.
+Claims are processed daily and can be submitted any of the following ways: (1) BRiWeb participant site, (2) BRiMobile app, or (3) mailing the appropriate claim form.
 Reimbursements are processed via check or direct deposit.

 How do I know how much money is in my account?

 This is the golden question that every new plan participant asks.
 You don’t want to be surprised by your available balance when you attempt to use your Card or need to submit a claim.